mannu-505/mannu-505.github.io/_posts/2023-02-20-brooklyn-nien-nine.md

 ```
 {: .nolineno}

-the ftp server allows anonymous login so i tried to login in fpt server and check the list of files. there is a file named _note_to_jake.txt_
+the ftp server allows anonymous login so i tried to login in ftp server and check the list of files. there is a file named _note_to_jake.txt_

 I downloaded the file to my computer and checked its content. which shows its a note to jake to change his password.